Former Herd LB Jaquan Yulee dead at 24

 Yulee’s teammates — past and present — posted videos of him as tribute while also penning messages in memory of their fallen brother.

 “ForEva Play for 2!!”
-Marshall wide receiver Talik Keaton said on Tuesday night.
+Marshall wide receiver Talik Keaton said Tuesday night.

 Fans and those close to the program also shared the impact of Yulee’s passing.